witchessabath/mkdocs/docs/Docker.md

 After a while of installing software locally on my Pi, I realised the benefits of using containers instead, so I started using Docker.
 This way, I have each application installed in a sandboxed environment for more security, all dependencies come with the container so there's no "But it works on my machine!" effect, and management is very convenient with multiple services that allow more comfortable updates, logging, monitoring, configuration and networking than if the applications were all installed locally.

-## Homarr
-I use Homarr to have a dashboard overview of the services I need to access on my Pi.
-It also has cool API integrations, for example to display PiHole data.
-< screenshot>
-I installed it using Docker compose, then configured it via the GUI webinterface.
-As I wanted to use a custom icon for the tab bar and on the site itself, I downloaded `dino.png` on my laptop and moved it to `~/homarr/icons`, which I mapped to the icon directory in homarr using the line `- ./icons:/app/public/imgs/logo` under the `volumes:` section of my Docker Compose file.

 ## Traefik

 ### docker-compose.yml and traefik.yml